dexygen/garfEEldgpt/README.md

-# garfEEldgpt: no can haz hamburgerz
+# garfEEldgpt: i can haz hamburgerz?